 When applying to Lewis & Clark College, it's important to note the application deadline is January 15, and the early action deadline is November 1.
 Scores for either the ACT or SAT test are due March 1.
 The application fee at Lewis & Clark College is $50.
-It is more selective, with an acceptance rate of 66.0 percent.
+It is more selective, with an acceptance rate of 64 percent and an early acceptance rate of 77.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Application deadline||January 15|